IBSim/VirtualLab/docs/source/examples/ml.rst

     4.12e-03, -1.09e-02, 3.00e-03, -5.00e+00, 7.99e+01, 6.58e-01, 2.00e+03

-Many of these are as we'd expect, with the coil displacement in the z direction at 3.00e-03, it's minimum value, along with the coolant temperature at its maximum value (80 C) and the current also at the maximum (2000 A).
+Many of these are as we'd expect, with the coil displacement in the z direction at 3.00e-03, it's minimum value, along with the coolant temperature at its maximum value (80 °C) and the current also at the maximum (2000 A).
 This combination of parameters will result in a Von Mises stress of 965 MPa.
 An image of the Von Mises stress field using these parameters can be found at :file:`Analysis/Pancake/InverseSolution_VM/GPR/MaxVonMises.png`.

 *DesiredTemp* is again the maximum temperature we want the component to reach, however as we have the von Mises model we would like to go a step further.
-The previous example showed a variety of different temperature profiles where the maximum temperature of 600 C is delivered, each of which will result in a different stress fields in the component.
-Therefore, it is desirable to identify the experimental parameters which will maximise the Von Mises stress while ensuring that 600 C is delivered to the component.
-The output for this should look like this
+The previous example showed a variety of different temperature profiles where the maximum temperature of 600 °C is delivered, each of which will result in a different stress fields in the component.
+Therefore, it is desirable to identify the experimental parameters which will maximise the Von Mises stress while ensuring that 600 °C is delivered to the component.
+The output for this should look like this:

 .. code-block:: console